Champ Ferguson: Trial and hanging

 At the war's end, Ferguson disbanded his men and returned home to his farm.
 As soon as the Union troops learned of his return, they arrested him and took him to Nashville, where he was tried by a military court for 53 murders.
 Ferguson's trial attracted national attention and soon became a major media event.
 One of Ferguson's main adversaries on the Union side, David "Tinker Dave" Beatty, testified against him.
-Just as Ferguson had led a guerilla band against any real or presumed Unionists, Beatty led a guerilla band against any real or presumed confederates.
+Just as Ferguson had led a guerrilla band against any real or presumed Unionists, Beatty led a guerrilla band against any real or presumed Confederates.
 Both did their best to ambush and kill the other.
 Ferguson acknowledged that his band had killed many of the victims named and said he had killed over 100 men himself.
 He insisted this conduct was simply part of his duty as a soldier.

 A notorious incident was Ferguson and his guerrilla band's involvement in killing wounded Union men and prisoners after the Battle of Saltville.
 The victims were members of the all-black 5th United States Colored Cavalry and their white officers.
 Ferguson and his men were charged with murdering the wounded in their hospital beds.
 Only the arrival of Thomas' Legion of Cherokee Indians and Highlanders had prevented the complete slaughter of the prisoners.
 As soon as Ferguson learned that regular Confederates had arrived, he left with his men.

 On October 10, 1865, Ferguson was found guilty and sentenced to hang.
 He made a statement in response to the verdict:

-He was hanged on October 20, 1865, one of only two men to be tried, convicted, and executed for war crimes during the Civil War (the other being Captain Henry Wirz, commandant of the infamous Andersonville prison in Georgia).
+He was hanged on October 20, 1865, one of only three men to be tried, convicted, and executed for war crimes during the Civil War.
+The others were Captain Henry Wirz, commandant of the infamous Andersonville prison in Georgia, and Henry C. Magruder, a Confederate guerrilla fighter who was convicted of eight murders.
 Ferguson was buried in a comb grave in the France Cemetery north of Sparta, White County, Tennessee.
 This site is now bordered by Highway 84 (Monterey Highway).

 After his execution, Ferguson's statements to the Nashville Dispatch were published; The New York Times classified his letter as a confession.
 He admitted to killing at least ten people.
 Ferguson claimed nine of the men were killed in self-defense.
 He believed that one was committing murders and robbing private houses.
 Ferguson also stated that he had been convicted of the murders of several men who were killed by other members of his group.
 He denied some of the charges, including the killing of 12 soldiers at Saltville, and said that many of the men he was accused of killing had died in battle or been killed by bands other than his own.
 Ferguson felt that his trial had been neither just nor fair.
 Knowing that he would be sentenced to death, he questioned the reliability of all but two of the witnesses.